QTIM-Lab/OPTIMEyes/README.md

-# OptimEYES Ophthalmology Annotation App
+# OPTIMEyes Ophthalmology Annotation App

 Purpose: Set up a static webpage and server to host classifier/pairwise comparator tasks for images